fwkrumm/shmlock/README.md

 The first test does not synchronize anything.
 This is, of course, the fastest; however, the counter is often not incremented properly.

-The second test uses pyzmq (https://pypi.org/project/pyzmq/), the third test uses the shared memory lock implemented in this project, the fourth test uses the shared memory lock with experimental custom resource tracking (to check for performance issues), and the fifth test uses filelock (https://pypi.org/project/filelock/).
+The second test uses pyzmq (https://pypi.org/project/pyzmq/), the third test uses the shared memory lock implemented in this project, and the fourth test uses filelock (https://pypi.org/project/filelock/).

 Note that the results depend on the OS and hardware.
 The "average time" refers to the time required for a single lock acquisition, result value increment, and lock release: